codebuddies/backend/README.md

 - [Background]
 - [The API spec all the proof-of-concept]
 - [Crowdsourced brainstorm of problems we want to solve]
-- Will interact as the API supporting [https://github.com/codebuddies/frontend]
+- Will interact as the API supporting the [Codebuddies V3 Front-end]

 ## Getting started